QuizMaster-world/.github/profile/README.md

 ### QuizMasterTerminal

-- [***QuizMasterTerminal***](https://github.com/QuizMaster-world/QuizMasterTerminal) uses a Terminal User Interface (TUI), allowing it to still delivers an efficient quizzing experience for users preferring command-line interactions or on systems where a graphical window is unavalible.
+- [***QuizMasterTerminal***](https://github.com/QuizMaster-world/QuizMasterTerminal) uses a Terminal User Interface (TUI), allowing it to still deliver an efficient quizzing experience for users preferring command-line interactions or on systems where a graphical window is unavalible.

 - **Key Benefits**:
   - Minimal size of just 1.4 MB.